agnibha-chatterjee/sqlite-ui/README.md

 ## Updates

-Many portions of the app was re-written to follow a more functional style of programming, the app now uses functional React components instead of class-based components.
+Many portions of the app were re-written to follow a more functional style of programming, the app now uses functional React components instead of class-based components.

 ## Design Document